 The blades are usually made separately.
 The blades are fixed into the stator and the rotor through a root of blade or by other ways and they forms the blade passages (blade row) with a required size.
 Some turbomachines contain the swivel blades (these blades enable a change the size of the flow area of the passages or close of the flow) e.g. the Kaplan turbines.
 The blade passage is bordered by the shroud on the tip of the blades or the cylindrical surface of the casing and by the rotor on the hub of the blades.
 The blade passage of radial machines is bordered by a disk of the rotor or the stator.

 The flow area of the blade passage is function the radius of the cylindrical sectional view.
 In case Figure 19 the blades are short in relation to the radius of the rotor then the variation size of the area flow is not significant, this type of the blade is called a straight blade.
 For higher efficiency are used so-called twisted blades (the variations size and the shape with radius, e.g. Figures 7, F. 12., 14).
-The straight blades are usually used as the stator blades for the hydraulic machines or at heat turbomachines with short blades.
+The straight blades are usually used at radial machines or axial machines with short blades.

 |20.195 The basic terminology of the blade.|